InteliThreeGroup/Beneficios/BusinessPlan.md

 * Automate distributions: the platform sends benefits on the right days, without the need for spreadsheets or reminders.
 * Monitor employees' benefit usage in real-time.
 * Prevent fraud: all transactions are recorded on the blockchain, with full traceability.
+* Launch gamified challenges to promote culture, well-being, and engagement, with metrics on participation and impact.

 ### For Employees:

 * Receive your benefits in a digital wallet linked to your identity, without needing to download apps or use multiple cards.
 * Use your balances freely, at accredited establishments, and see everything in real-time.
 * Take your wallet wherever you go: if you change jobs, your benefits remain centralized in the same wallet.
+* Participate in corporate challenges, earn tokens as rewards and use them in establishments.

 ### For Establishments: